Looking for funding opportunities or information about fellowships and internships?

 Cooperative Congressional Election Study

-During Congressional election years, DISM holds a competition to select questions to be included on a module of the Cooperative Congressional Election Study.
-Students, post-docs, and junior faculty are candidates to apply; check this space for a link when the competition is open (typically in the spring of Congressional election years).
-Proposals for the 2016 CCES are being accepted now and until April 20, 2016.
-Please see our call for proposals.
+During Congressional election years, DISM holds a competition to select questions to be included on a module of the Cooperative Congressional Election Study (CCES).
+Students, post-docs, and junior faculty are candidates to apply.
+Applications are currently being accepted for the 2020 CCES.
+Apply here by April 1, 2020.

 Interdisciplinary Behavioral Research Center (IBRC)